Raising Goldens is reader-supported. If you click on a link and choose to make a purchase, I may receive a commission at no cost to you.

 However, some of those anxiety-reducing behaviors in humans can lead to a compulsive disorder.
 For example, someone who bites their nails as a soothing behavior during stress may find that behavior is problematic if they bite them to the degree of bleeding.

 Your Golden Retriever may be doing the same with tail chasing.
 Now, if it is compulsive behavior, it would frequently happen.
-If your dog chases its tail on occasion, I don’t think you have to worry about obsessive-compulsive disorder.
+If your dog chases its tail occasionally, I don’t think you have to worry about obsessive-compulsive disorder.

 Disrupting the behavior and redirecting, such as playing with a toy or a training session, can often work well with tail chasing.